fleetdm/fleet/handbook/marketing/README.md

 1. Create a [new GitHub issue for the #g-marketing board](https://fleetdm.com/handbook/marketing#contact-us).
 2. Select the "Event-preparation" template.
-3. Drag the issue into the "🗓 Ideas for future events" column as you work through the template.
+3. Drag the issue into the "🗓 Ideas for future events" column.
 4. Once approval has been received, move the event into the "🗓 Planned events" column.
 5. If there was an issue created under the "📨New requests" from a team member, move any relevant information from the old issue to the new one and close the old one.